It’s not what you look at that matters, it’s what you see. — Henry David Thoreau

 It is cavalier to suggest that the current plan “meets Bedford’s needs” — because a solution that pleases some of the people and deeply saddens many others is not a solution.
 It is a breach — that can only be healed by shining more light on the issues that have not been addressed.

 At the March 2022 Town Meeting, a member of the Historic District Commission read that body’s official statement during the public comments.
-It is too bad the Commission wasn’t given a platform before the vote to educate voters as to the limits on the discretionary powers granted to them under the legislative Acts of 1964.
+It is too bad the Commission wasn’t given a platform before the vote to educate voters as to the limits on the discretionary powers granted to them under the legislative Act of 1964.

 The location of the new fire station is one of the most consequential decisions Bedford’s townspeople will ever make.
-If everyone will examine and consider the information that is offered here, while there is still time to correct course, we are much more likely to find a solution we can all embrace.
+If everyone will examine and consider the information that is offered here, while there is still time to correct course, we are much more likely to find a solution all can embrace.

 A “stakeholder” is anyone with something at risk when a policy is being discussed.